 The property of being physically malleable; the property of something that can be worked or hammered or shaped without breaking

-Metaphorically speaking, we refer to how flexible, how easy to change our code is.
+Metaphorically speaking, we refer to how easy is to change our code.
 That is different than how easy is to understand.
 One is a mental act and the other a physical act.
 We can think of malleability as a continuum with flexibility in one end and rigidity in the other.

 A rigid code is better explained by uncle bob:

 Rigidity is the tendency for software to be difficult to change, even in simple ways.
 A design is rigid if a single change causes a cascade of subsequent changes in dependent modules.
 The more modules that must be changed, the more rigid the design.

 I often look for references that couple modules, objects and projects unnecesarily.